Ai Marketing

 • Emails → Open, CTOR (click-to-open rate), and unsubscribe rates

-Use these to evaluate weekly or bi-weekly.
-Tweak inputs, prompts, or data sources based on what you learn.
-AI improves with feedback, but only if you’re watching closely.
+AI improves with feedback, but only if you're watching closely.
 This brings us to our final yet crucial step.

 Step 5: Always Keep the Human in the Loop

-AI can move fast, but someone still needs to keep it in check.
-Think of it like a very smart intern who’s great at drafting, quick with research, but not someone you'd let hit "publish" unsupervised.
-Whether that’s routing chatbot conversations to a real support rep or giving your content one last human edit, the oversight adds trust and polish.
+Whether that's routing chatbot conversations to a real support rep or giving your content one last human edit, the oversight adds trust and polish.

 Use human review to catch mistakes, keep content on-brand, and apply context that AI may miss.
 This is especially important for anything public-facing like emails, ad copy, or customer chats, etc., where tone and timing matter.